ittner/newslinkrss/README.md

 You may want to do this in a virtual environment so it won't interfere with other user-level or system-wide components.

+newslinkrss depends on a few libraries and has one technically optional dependency on [lxml](https://lxml.de/), but the setup script will always install it anyway -- it is possible to run the script without installing it, but a few nice features will be unavailable (XPath, `--with-body`, etc.).